(Presione aquí para leer en español)

 Tina and I met together for counseling several years ago to work through some traumatic experiences from her past.
 A year after our work together was done, Tina came in for a “check up.”
-She shared with me that within that year, she had undergone surgery, radiation and chemotherapy for breast cancer.
+She shared with me that within that year, she had undergone surgery, radiation, and chemotherapy for breast cancer.
 What she said next shocked me.

 Counseling was more painful than what I have been through physically in the past year.
 I’m so glad I went through this healing, but I never dreamed it would have been so difficult!

-Many women say “no” to healing because they don’t want to go through the pain of uncovering buried feelings, fears, and memories.
+Many people say “no” to healing because they don’t want to go through the pain of uncovering buried feelings, fears, and memories.
 They choose to limp through life rather than pursue the arduous path of freedom from the past.

 Why does healing have to be so difficult?
 Isn’t it enough to have suffered through the trauma in the first place?
-Surely, God is able to miraculously take away the fear, the pain and the sadness.
-Yet most often he asks us to walk through grief and sorrow to get to the other side of healing.
+Surely, God is able to miraculously take away the fear, the pain, and the sadness.
+Yet most often He asks us to walk through grief and sorrow to get to the other side of healing.